 - At the time of appointment, applicants must not hold a doctoral degree or equivalent.

 - Applicants can be of any nationality.
-However, applicants must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting organization for more than 12 months in the 3 years immediately before the appointment.
+However, applicants must not have resided or carried out their main activity (work, studies, etc.) in Norway for more than 12 months in the 3 years immediately before the appointment.
 Short stays, such as holidays, are not included.

 - You have documented excellent proficiency in English as stated here

-Qualification with a Master’s degree is required before commencement in the position (no later than the 1st of August).
+Qualification with a Master’s degree is required before commencement in the position.
 If you are near completion of your Master’s degree, you may still apply and submit a draft version of the thesis and a statement from your supervisor or institution indicating when the degree will be obtained.
 You must document completion of your degree before commencement in the position.

-Emphasis will be put on the applicant´s potential for research, motivation and personal suitability for the position.
-Applicants will be evaluated by a selection committee consisting of experienced scientists from different genders.
+Emphasis will be put on the applicant´s potential for research, motivation, academic performance and personal suitability for the position.
+Applicants will be evaluated by a selection committee consisting of experienced scientists of different genders.
 Applicants will be ranked according to how they fulfill the scientific requirements of the project, their previous scientific work and the input from references.
 There will be no penalty for career breaks.

-The position requires admission to the PhD program.
+The objective of the position is to complete research training to the level of a doctoral degree.
+Admission to a PhD program is a prerequisite for employment, and the program period starts on commencement of the position.
 Admission requires that the applicant has at least 5 years of higher education, comparable to 300 ECTS.
-The applicant must have a Master’s thesis evaluated equivalent to 30 ECTS or more.
+The applicant must have a Master’s thesis or equivalent as part of the degree.
 The applicant must have an average grade of C or better on the Master’s degree.
-Further information about requirements is available here: PhD Faculty of Sciences and Technology

 Applicants with a foreign education will be evaluated on whether the educational background is equivalent to Norwegian higher education.
 We use national guidelines according to NOKUTs country database.
 Applicants from some countries will have to document additional higher education in order to be admitted.